 Roger Ebert recently posted a list of guidelines for being a critic.
 These are his rules to live by.

 It's an entertaining read, but Ebert is only scratching the surface.
 Some points, such as that critics shouldn't ask stars for autographs, have really no effect on one's reviewing capability, and are just about appearances.
 I don't care about that.
-Critics are free to act like sycophants, just as rock stars are permitted to snort coke off hookers.
+Critics are free to act like sycophants in their own time; it's none of my business.
 Let the work speak for itself.

 A lot of his list seems obvious, but I like that Ebert points out how hyperbolic critics like to get.
 We should be careful when handing out words like "masterpiece."